Thirumala, Thiruvananthapuram: Parakovil

 There is a temple for Lord Krishna on top of the hill rock.
-The small temple has around 95 steps where the entire green Trivandrum can be seen.
+The small temple has around 95 steps where the entire green Thiruvananthapuram can be seen.
 The temple has three shrines, Krishna as the main one and Ganesha and Ayyappa as the minor ones.
 The entrance has a small wish tree also.
 On the foot hill of the temple, there is an ashram where Goddess Devi and Lord Krishna's shrine is present.
 It also has a samadhi with a Siva’s shrine downstairs.
-It is a very peaceful place in Trivandrum City.
+It is a very peaceful place in Thiruvananthapuram City.

+There is also a Mahadevar Temple at Kusakkode area.